How to scrape data from Google Maps

 First, go to the Google Maps Scraper page and click the Try for free button.

-You can log in using only your email address or GitHub account.
-Afterward, you will be redirected to Apify Console - your workspace for all things data extraction.
+You can create a free account using only your email address or GitHub account.
+Afterward, you will be redirected to Apify Console – your workspace for all things data extraction.

 Sign up to scrape Google Maps data for free